ANO 2011: Domestic policy

-ANO generally opposes economic liberalism, unlike its main rival, the Civic Democratic Party (ODS).
+ANO generally opposes economic liberalism.
 In some spheres, such as tax policy, Babiš introduced centre-left elements to the movement's politics, including the abolition of the partial tax exemption for self-employed persons and restoration of the partial tax exemption for employed pensioners.
 He also introduced a proposal to increase school teacher wages by 2.5%, as opposed to his ministry's original proposal for a 1% increase.
 In the area of healthcare, Babiš has criticised public health insurance companies for their level of spending.

 Foreign policy

 ANO is generally described as a Eurosceptic or a soft Eurosceptic party.
 Daniel Kaiser of Echo24 called the party's stance towards the EU "Euro-opportunism".
 Babiš stated that ANO opposes the Czech Republic's adoption of the Euro, further European integration, immigration quotas, and "Brussels bureaucracy".
 Babiš stated later that he was open to adopting the euro once the Czech Republic had a balanced budget.
 He also argued in favour of closer ties with Germany and said the Czech Republic was already ready to sign the Fiscal Compact treaty at the time of the interview in 2014.

-Though ANO initially supported military aid to Ukraine following the 2022 Russian invasion of Ukraine, by June 2022, Babiš was calling for an end to Czech military aid, stating that the objective of preventing a Russian takeover of the entirety of Ukraine had been achieved.
+Although ANO initially supported military aid to Ukraine following the 2022 Russian invasion of Ukraine, by June 2022, Babiš was calling for an end to Czech military aid, stating that the objective of preventing a Russian takeover of the entirety of Ukraine had been achieved.
 During his 2023 Czech presidential election campaign, Babiš advocated for negotiations between Russia and Ukraine to end the Russo-Ukrainian War, criticising his opponent's absolute support for Ukraine.
 Babiš has also opposed potential Ukrainian EU membership, describing it as a "complete catastrophe".

+In 2026, Babiš confirmed that the ammunition initiative for Ukraine would continue, having previously criticised the scheme as opaque and called for it to be audited or scrapped.